 She is what is known as a ‘tomboy’, but should probably just be accepted as being another way of being a girl.
 An active, tree-climbing, den-building girl.
 She was begging me to buy her school trousers, rather than the stupid school skirt she was currently sitting in.
 ‘You would if I was a boy.’ she said.

 If I am honest, I had been afraid of her standing out, and being different.
 I didn’t want her to be teased.
 She is one of two girls in her year who choose to wear trousers.
 She has since told me that she chose her current school because there was a trousers option.
 I chose the school because of its academic rigour, and because I could see my free-spirited daughter thriving there.
 We were shown around by another kooky character, and there were several girls with short hair.
 This girls’ school does a fantastic job of raising the profile of talented, driven, creative women.
 In three years, my daughter has only studied one male artist.

-‘You would if I was a boy’ woke me up from my feminism coma.
+I woke me up from my feminism coma.

 Not for the first time, my eldest daughter made me see things in a new way.
 Why was I limiting her choices because of her gender?